 Do a simple experiment in either Program (P), Aperture Priority (A/Av), or Shutter Priority (S/Tv) mode.

-Get a white piece of paper and take a picture of it – make it fill the entire frame of the camera.
+Get a white piece of paper and take a picture of it – make it fill the entire camera frame.
 No flash.

-Do the same with something that’s almost completely black, like the back of a large picture frame.
+Do the same with something that’s almost entirely black, like the back of a large picture frame.
 Again, take a picture of it, no flash, and make it fill the entire camera frame.

 Now go to your Playback mode and compare the two images.
 They’re close to the same tone, or shade, right?

 Here’s what happens when I do that experiment.
 I’m photographing a white board next to a black board.
 See how they have relatively accurate “brightness” when next to each other.

 I move the camera over to the white side and capture the photo – it’s now a darker tone (left).
 Then I move the camera over to the black side and capture the photo – it’s now a brighter tone, almost the same as how the full white side looked (right).

 A bright white object and a dark black object will be almost the same shade.
 That’s not how they look in reality!

 The camera’s auto exposure will always want to expose your scene to “middle gray” – it’s the camera’s recommended brightness for your picture.
 Because, again, it doesn’t know any better.
 It’s just going to assume an “average” of middle-gray.